alemar11/ios-watchos-tvos-macos-resources/README.md

 * [iBurn-iOS](https://github.com/Burning-Man-Earth/iBurn-iOS) - iBurn is an offline map and guide for the Burning Man art festival.
 * [Partita](https://github.com/comyarzaheri/Partita) - A simple instrument tuner app for iOS.
 * [Subjective-C Tutorials](https://github.com/subjc)
+* [YoCelsius](https://github.com/YouXianMing/YoCelsius) - A weather app that uses animation to give you an at-a-glance look at the weather.

 #### 🔸*Swift*
 * [bitbar](https://github.com/matryer/bitbar) - BitBar lets you put the output from any script/program in your Mac OS X Menu Bar.